Skip to main content

 The Lifelong Dance with Ego #

-The relationship with our ego represents perhaps life’s most consequential ongoing negotiation.
-Neither complete surrender to ego’s demands nor its total elimination serve us well.
+Living with an ego is a constant negotiation.
+Let it run everything and it will wreck things.
+Try to erase it completely and you lose something useful too.
 Instead, maturity brings the wisdom to recognize ego as both necessary for healthy functioning and potentially destructive when left unchecked.
 The ego helps establish boundaries, protect our interests, and navigate social structures, yet requires the counterbalance of awareness and compassion to prevent its dominance.